OpenVidu/openvidu/openvidu-server/docker/openvidu-docker-compose/readme.md

 - 57001 - 65535 UDP: Used by TURN Server to stablish media connections.
 - 57001 - 65535 TCP: Used by TURN Server to stablish media connections.

+It is important to have a **domain name** pointing to the machine where you are are going to deploy OpenVidu.
+The platform is deployed using https because is mandatory to use WebRTC.
+Then, if you do not have a domain name, an ugly warning will appear to your users when enter to your site.
+And, of course, you can suffer a man in the middle attack.
+You don't need a valid SSL certificate as one can be created by Let's Encrypt in the installation process.

 ## 2. Deployment Instructions

 ### Clone Repository